 NOTE: we are ensuring that all information required on forms are provided for Audit Reasons.
 Thank you kindly for your assistance in helping us to remain within the policy of our PT Program.

-for more info regarding NIHB please visit Benefits Information – Non-Insured Health Benefits – First Nations, Inuit and Aboriginal Health or contact Raeal Johnson at 250-440-5651 extension 235.
+For more info regarding NIHB please visit Non-Insured Health Benefits for First Nations and Inuit, or contact Raeal Chelsea at 250-440-5651 ext.
+234.

 Elders' LuncheonLooking for a home-cooked meal?
 Libby Robbins and Lillie Johnson provide a healthy meal consisting of a side dish, an entree, and dessert.